MariaIzobava/comp0244-go2/README.md

 ```

 To visualize the local map, open the rviz2 window opened by step 1 and do the following:
-- Switch the Global Options to `Fixed Frame: base_link`
+- Switch the Global Options to `Fixed Frame: livox`
 - Add the `Marker` topic `/local_map_points`
 - Add the `Marker` topic `/local_map_lines`